Democracy and Growth in the 21st Century: Causal Effects of Democracy in the 21st Century

 \subsection{IVs for Political Regimes}

 We cannot interpret the above relationship as causal, however.
-There are many omitted determinants of outcomes that also correlate with the degree of democracy.
-To identify democracy's causal effect, we adopt five IV strategies using historical determinants of democracy.
+Many omitted determinants of outcomes also correlate with the degree of democracy.
+To assess whether democracy causes slower growth, we use five established instruments for democracy that reflect historical and geographic determinants.

-\textbf{European settler mortality IV.} European settler mortality is the mortality rate (annualized deaths per thousand mean strength) of European soldiers, bishops, and sailors stationed in the colonies between the seventeenth and nineteenth centuries.
+\textbf{European settler mortality.} European settler mortality is the mortality rate (annualized deaths per thousand mean strength) of European soldiers, bishops, and sailors stationed in the colonies between the seventeenth and nineteenth centuries.
 Europeans used mortality rates to decide where to settle \citep{curtinDeathMigrationEurope1989}.
 In colonies with inhospitable germs, they did not settle and established extractive institutions that extracted local resources and lacked checks and balances against government expropriation.
 In colonies with hospitable disease environments, Europeans settled and established inclusive institutions that protected individual liberties.
 The effect of these institutions persists today.
 Consistent with this hypothesis by \citet{acemogluColonialOriginsComparative2001}, Figure \ref{fig:first-stage-european-settlers} shows that countries with higher European settler mortality have lower democracy levels today.
+Doubling European settler mortality leads to a 0.8 (s.e. = 0.2) standard deviation decrease in democracy levels (Table \ref{tab:first-stage} column 1).
 This fact motivates us to use European settler mortality as an IV among ex-European colonies.